Canterbury Campus Open Day

 The first year of the degree provides a solid grounding in the challenges of managing organisations and information technology, and you'll start to develop the analytical skills needed for employment.

 The core modules in Years 2 and 3 will prepare you for a professional career in accounting and finance and the optional modules will allow you to gain a broader understanding of the business world.

 You'll explore areas including:

-You'll have the opportunity to spend a year on a professional work placement, supported by a dedicated placement officer within the Business School.
-You can also take the Work-based Learning module in Year 2 to help develop your skills in securing a work placement or internship.
+You'll have the opportunity to spend a year on a professional work placement, supported by a dedicated placement officer.
+You can also take the Employability Skills module in Year 2 to help develop your skills in seeking and obtaining a work placement or internship.